-Before we took off on our Nusa Penida tour, we’d heard a lot of amazing things about the tropical island.
-The bumpy roads, a lot less tourism and a real rural Bali experience was definitely what we were looking forward to.
-We completed the main things to do in Nusa Penida on our personal Nusa Penida tour and here we’ve listed our guide to the island.
+Before we set off on our Nusa Penida tour, we’d heard a lot of amazing things about the tropical island.
+The bumpy roads, less tourism and rural Bali experience was definitely what we were looking forward to.
+So after completing the main things to do in Nusa Penida, here’s our Nusa Penida itinerary to use as a guide.

 There are many tour companies that run Nusa Penida tours from all over Bali, although we can personally recommend @balinusapenidatour.